jdennison70/WorkoutLogger/README.md

 📆 Automatically fills in today's date

-🧾 View recent workouts and personal records (PRs)
+🧾 View recent workouts and personal records and expected 1 rep max is calculated

 🗑 Delete individual workouts